ethanguin/startup/README.md

 - I really wanted the pages to have a common header/footer that I could just have separately and import so I wouldn't have to do so much copying and pasting.
 Needless to say, that was a rabbit hole I never really figured out, maybe someday as I get better at this web programming stuff
 -Flexbox can be kind of a pain honestly...I don't know how I got stuck trying to center a div so that multiple elements could play nicely as the window is resized.
 It seems like it should be simple, but it wasn't

+Decided on some colors that might look nice for the startup: #619EF3 (light blue, primary color, white text) #FFFFFF (white, text, background) and #FFB746 (orange, sendondary color, black text)
 ```
 ### Blake's Notes:
 ```